-The IGO Work Track is expected to take into account the review of the relevant historical documentation and prior community work conducted by the IGO-INGO Access to Curative Rights Protection Mechanisms PDP Working Group (see Sections 3.1 and 3.2 of the PDP Final Report), the external legal expert opinion commissioned by the PDP Working Group (Annex F) and the IGO Small Group Proposal (Annex D).
-However, the GNSO Council specifically directs the IGO Work Track not to reopen or re-visit the policy proposals (including on Recommendation 5) that were discussed by the PDP Working Group; instead, the GNSO Council instructs the IGO Work Track to base its recommendations on its analysis of the materials cited in this paragraph and its deliberations as to whether there is a need to develop appropriate policy recommendations to address identified IGO needs in respect of the specific issue that was referred to the RPM PDP by the GNSO Council.
+The IGO Work Track is expected to take into account the review of the relevant historical documentation and prior community work conducted by the IGO-INGO Access to Curative Rights Protection Mechanisms PDP Working Group (see Sections 3.1 and 3.2 of the PDP Final Report), relevant GAC Advice, the 31-October-2016 letter from IGO Legal Counsels to Council Leadership, the external legal expert opinion commissioned by the PDP Working Group (Annex F), and the IGO Small Group Proposal (Annex D).
+The GNSO Council instructs the IGO Work Track to base its recommendations on its analysis of the materials cited in this paragraph and its deliberations as to whether there is a need to develop appropriate policy recommendations to address identified IGO needs in respect of the specific issue that was referred to the RPM PDP by the GNSO Council.